jcopperman/raspberry-pi-build-light/README.md

 ## Hardware Setup

 ### Raspberry Pi
 - Ensure you have a Raspberry Pi board (any model with GPIO pins should work).
+I used the 4B model
 - Install the required libraries, including `RPi.GPIO`.

 ### LED Setup